 Constitution Week spotlight

-This Constitution Week Spotlight is provided by Lt.
-George Farragut Chapter, National Society Daughters of the American Revolution.
-For more information about DAR, please visit the chapter’s website at ltgeorgefarragut.weebly.com.
+This Constitution Week Spotlight was provided by Lieutenant George Farragut Chapter National Society Daughters of the American Revolution.
+For more information about DAR, please visit the chapter’s website at lgfdar.com.

 Answers: 1) c.
 We the People of the United States; 2) b. each branch of government has powers that can keep the other branches from becoming too powerful; 3) a.
 Nine